-If you thought the camping season was over, you’re missing a treat.
-Add some warm layers, stoke up the campfire and take some inspiration for outdoor cooking from Andy Stevenson, developer of online local foodie and outdoor cookery community Local Food Lunches.
+If you thought the camping season was just summer, you’re missing a treat.
+Add some warm layers, stoke up the campfire and have a look at our autumn and winter camping articles.
+Plus…take some inspiration for outdoor cooking from Andy Stevenson, developer of Local Food Lunches.

 Q. How did you first get into camping and outdoor cooking?

 I really have to thank my parents for the introduction to camping and to outdoor cooking too.
 We used to have a huge canvas frame tent that looked a little like a portable orange bungalow – it even had faux lead latticed windows.
 This transportable house went all over the UK along with all the support kit in dad’s reliable little home-made plywood trailer that mum nicknamed ‘Gertie’.
 We camped in all weathers, in locations such as Wales, the Lake District, Suffolk and the South West..

 On one occasion near Tenby, my dad took me and my younger brother out on a fishing boat.
 Back at the canvas bungalow, we grilled some of our fresh mackerel with a simple lemon dressing and seasoning.
 Even as a young teenager, I recall being gobsmacked at the taste – it was unbelievable, so tangy and fresh.

 Now I take my own family camping, and we had a sort of ‘lightbulb’ moment a few years back when we first started to go to campsites that allowed campfires.
 All of a sudden, the camping experience seemed to come together into a much more rounded outdoor adventure mixed with foodie experiments.
 We began to use the fires to cook on and it wasn’t long before I’d bought a fire tripod to suspend pots and pans from and fashioned a slightly rudimentary suspended grill contraption out of old bits of chain and the grill element from an old barbecue.